post featured image

 Modification: Perform a staggered stance deadlift instead of a single leg deadlift.

-5. Narrow Lunge and Towel Slide
+Narrow Lunge And Towel Slide

 Targets: Legs, glutes, quads (top of the thighs), hamstrings, calves, chest, shoulders and core.

-narrow lunge and towel slide | unilateral workout
+two women performing a narrow lunge and towel slide in a unilateral workout

 1. Stand with feet hip-width apart.
 Hold one dumbbell at your chest horizontally and place a towel or glider under your right foot.